Flag Building: Fundraising

-Project history
+Construction delays and fines

 Plans for the Super Power Building project were unveiled in 1993 by the Los Angeles-based Church of Scientology Religious Trust.
 The site was formerly occupied by the Gray Moss Inn, a turn-of-the-century building across the street from the Scientology-owned Fort Harrison Hotel.
 The inn had stood empty since being damaged in a 1989 arson fire and the Church of Scientology acquired the land in 1991 after it had been purchased by local property developer Terence J. McCarthy, the owner of T.J.M.
 Holding and president of Graymoss, Inc.

 The architectural firm HOK was hired to deliver the project.
 Construction officially began by Skanska USA in November 1998 and was slated for completion by late 2003.
-However, work was reported to have fallen well behind schedule and stopped in 2003.
+However, work fell well behind schedule and stopped in 2003.
 The cost of construction was reported to have more than doubled due to rises in the price of steel and labor, with the Church repeatedly issuing fundraising requests to its members.
 The revised cost was not disclosed but in 2000 it was reported that the cost had risen from the initial estimate of $24 million to $45 million, and a doubling of this figure would put the total cost at over $90 million.
 The Church also stated that the building had undergone two major redesigns due to its requirement to "keep pace with the quality of construction at other new facilities".
 In mid-February 2006, the Church hired Gensler, the world's largest architectural firm, to take over the project.

 The erratic progress of the project prompted criticism from local government officials and residents.
 In 2005, the city's code enforcement board ordered the exterior, including landscaping and sidewalks, to be completed by early summer.
 Frank Hibbard, the Mayor of Clearwater, noted that "the building had become an eyesore, surrounded by dirt and a chain-link fence."
-The deadline was not met and daily fines of $250 — totalling over $40,000 by the end of 2006 — were levied against the Church.
+The deadline was not met and daily fines of $250 — totalling over $40,000 by the end of 2006 — were assessed against the Church.